Sharpen Your Skills, Deepen Your Practice

 - Teaching Yoga for Athletes with Sage Rountree (40-hour weeklong module, with online/mentorship alternative).
 You will need another elective module in order to graduate after completing the requirement modules.
 Sage next offers this module July 17–21, 2017.

 - Therapeutic Essentials for Public and Private Yoga (40-hour weeklong module).
-Mira next offers this module February–April 2017.
 You will need another elective module in order to graduate after completing the requirement modules.

 - Rhythmic Flow Weekend with the Kunga Drummers and Thai Yoga Massage with Kristin Cooper (10-hour weekend module), which may be coupled with Yoga for Athletes or Yoga Therapeutics to complete the required 50 hours.
-Kristin will offer this module in November 2016.
+Kristin will offer this module March 9–11, 2018.

 - Introduction to Ayurveda or Energetic Body—whichever was not chosen as a required module (12-hour weekend modules).
 Katie Serino next offers Introduction to Ayurveda June 24–25, 2017.